wyoibc/2023repres_popgen/Intro_beartooth.md

 # Reset modules to default
 module reset
 ```

+More info on these and other module commands can be found [here](https://lmod.readthedocs.io/en/latest/010_user.html).

 * Note that worker nodes do not inherit the loaded modules (or any bash variables, etc.) that are in memory before you start an interactive session or a non-interactive job.
 You will need to load up modules you need when starting an interactive session or in your SLURM script before the lines that use a given piece of software.